 Battery Life & Capacity: Motorola XPR 7550e and Ailunce HD1GPS

-HD1GPS has excellent battery life — right out there with my Motorola XPR 7550e; but, the HD1GPS fails in capacity — it’s ability to keep a consistent charge as the battery power diminishes.
+HD1GPS has excellent battery life — right out there with my Motorola XPR 7550e; but, the HD1GPS fails in capacity.
+The HD1GPS cannot maintain quality TX as the battery power diminishes.

 For example, at 5% battery power on both transceivers, XPR 7550e and HD1GPS, I get a low voltage message; however, the XPRS 7550e can still RX and TX as if it was on 100% power; the HD1GPS’s performance is diminished to the point that the TX quality reduces my modulation to sounds like Donald Duck drop-outs my words and sentences.